schibsted/mesoscope/README.md

   dependencies with 3rd-parties, etc.
 * Only the installation of dependencies (wget, gcc, etc.) are distro-centric.

+## Caveats

+At the moment only the Docker containerizer is supported

 ## More information

 You can give a look to the file `docker-compose.yml` if you want to know which